 Visit our primary clinic location in Seattle, or one of our satellite clinics in Sedro Woolley and Bremerton, to have a functional vision evaluation and learn about tools and assistive technology available to help you meet the demands of daily living.
-Our optometrist, Dr. Caitlin Walsh, is residency trained in low vision and vision rehabilitation.

 Make an Appointment Today!